Every Breath You Take: Music video

 The Police in the black-and-white music video for "Every Breath You Take", with a silhouetted man washing a large window behind Stewart Copeland in the background.
 Cinematographer Daniel Pearl won the first MTV Video Music Award for Best Cinematography in a Video with this music video.

 The song had a music video (directed by duo Godley & Creme) loosely based on Gjon Mili's short film Jammin' the Blues (1944).
 Shot in black and white with a navy blue tint, the video depicts the band, accompanied by a pianist and string section, performing the song in a darkened ballroom as a man washes the floor-to-ceiling window behind them.
 Sting performs his part on double bass rather than bass guitar.

-The video was praised for its cinematography; MTV (1999), Rolling Stone (1993), and VH1 (2001) named it one of the best music videos ever, placing it 16th, 61st, & 33rd in their respective top 100 lists.
+The video was praised for its cinematography; MTV (1999), Rolling Stone (1993), and VH1 (2001) named it one of the best music videos ever, placing it 16th, 61st, and 33rd in their respective top 100 lists.
 Daniel Pearl won the first MTV Video Music Award for Best Cinematography in a Video for his work on the video.
 Released in the early days of MTV, "Every Breath You Take" was one of the earliest videos to enter heavy rotation, which significantly contributed to the song's popularity.
 American singer-songwriter Richard Marx remembers that "the first video I watched over and over was 'Every Breath You Take'.
 It was like seeing a Bergman film.
 Directors usually spelled out every word of the lyrics in a video, but this was the first video I knew that didn't do that.
 It was abstract."
 According to A&M Vice President of Marketing and Creative Services Jeff Ayeroff, "[The video for] 'Every Breath You Take' probably cost $75,000 to $100,000, and we sold over 5 million albums.
 With a good video, the return on your investment was phenomenal."

-On 5 October 2022, Billboard officially released a statement confirming that the music video for "Every Breath You Take" surpassed one billion views on YouTube.
-3 years later, in October 2025, the video surpassed 1.5 billion views.
+On 5 October 2022, Billboard released a statement confirming that the music video for "Every Breath You Take" surpassed one billion views on YouTube.
+As of February 2026, the video has over 1.6 billion views on YouTube.